zlw9991/netflix-password-sharing-with-vpn-risks/README.md

 ^ Letting your friend's device temporarily connect to the VPN-Server software running on your PC / Device registered with your netflix account.

-Such a connection involves the duration of watching one movie / episode? on episode.
+Such a connection involves the duration of watching one movie / episode? on netflix.

 These techniques are documented [here](https://www.top10vpn.com/vpn-setup/home-vpn-server/).